iemafzalhassan/DevOps-Related-Questions/Docker/Session_2/session2 .md

 ### 1. What is WSL and how does it help run Linux environments inside Windows?

-- Explore how Windows Subsystem for Linux (WSL) enables developers to run a Linux distribution natively on Windows without dual-boot or VM setups.

 ---

 ### 2. What is Docker and why is it preferred over VMs for app deployment today?

-- Compare Docker containers vs traditional virtual machines.
-- Discuss resource efficiency, startup time, portability, and consistency.

 ---

 ### 3. What are the limitations of using WSL for production workloads?

-- Understand the drawbacks of using WSL in production, such as networking complexity, hardware access, systemd support, and security limitations.

 ---